sankalp2004/ABB_Team11/README.md

 # ... build steps
 FROM nginx:alpine AS production

-# Backend: Python FastAPI with optimized dependencies
+# Backend: ASP.NET 8 with optimized runtime
+FROM mcr.microsoft.com/dotnet/sdk:8.0 AS build
+# ... build steps
-FROM python:3.11-slim
+FROM mcr.microsoft.com/dotnet/aspnet:8.0 AS final
-# ... setup steps
+# ... runtime setup

 # ML Service: Python ML environment with scientific libraries
 FROM python:3.11-slim